top of page

 Step 8.

-Work with Kathryn and a local real estate broker to choose a viable property in Jersey City or Newark.
+Work with our consultant and a local real estate broker to choose a viable property in Jersey City or Newark.
 Likely an attorney as well.

 Step 9.